arusahni/website/posts/2024/12/arch-rc-kernel.md

 placed my headphones in pairing mode, selected them from the device list, and... success!
 They paired, and sure enough, I was able to play some music.

-Now, I could have stopped there and run a pre-release kernel for a month until a stable version was released, but this is my work system.
+<s>Now, I could have stopped there and run a pre-release kernel for a month
+until a stable version was released, but this is my work system.
 I'd prefer to avoid bleeding-edge instability where possible.
 Since the problem appeared to be with pairing, now that the headphones were paired with the system, I wondered if I could just boot into my old kernel.
 Nothing to lose.
-I rebooted into the old version, hit connect, opened Tidal, hit play, and was greeted with my music.
+I rebooted into the old version, hit connect, opened Tidal, hit play, and was greeted with my music.</s> EDIT (2024-12-20): This is incorrect.
+It still suffered from the same issue, so I needed to remain on the RC kernel.

 Moral of the story: never give up.